OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - generating of a key
 - using of a key
 - storing of a key
-- archiving, of a key
+- archiving of a key
 - deleting of a key

 > Please note that storing of a key is analyzed in the chapter "[Testing Data Storage](0x05d-Testing-Data-Storage.md)".